 Forms are used to display or gather information needed to perform the task you selected from a pull-down menu.
 Forms contain several different kinds of fields.
-Some fields are used only to display information; you cannot press TAB or BACK-TAB to move to them or change them.
+Some fields are used only to display information; you cannot press Tab or Back-Tab to move to them or change them.
 Other fields allow you to edit them by making choices or typing information.
 Help is available for fields that you can edit.
 Press F1 for on-line help on these fields.
-To move from field to field and button to button, press TAB or BACK-TAB.
+To move from field to field and button to button, press Tab or Back-Tab.

-All forms have at least one button in a box at the bottom of the form.
-Most forms have these buttons: ок CANCEL HELP ОК confirms that you are satisfied with the informa- tion on the form and want your changes to take effect.
-CAN CEL exits from the form without any changes taking effect.
-HEL Р provides help for the form.
+All forms have at least one button at the bottom of the form.
+Most forms have these buttons:

+OK CANCEL HELP

+OK

+Confirms that you are satisfied with the information on the form and want your changes to take effect.

+CANCEL

+Exits from the form without any changes taking effect.

+Provides help for the form.

-To activate a button, press TAB or BACK-TAB to move to it and press ENTER.
+To activate a button, press Tab or Back-Tab to move to it and press Enter.